confluentinc/ksqldb-recipes/docs/retail/loyalty-rewards/index.md

 |kris                                 |[beret, dog]                         |
 ```

 That looks about right.
-Now we just turn that into a table which only
+Now we just turn that into a table, which only
 shows rows that are `HAVING` both products in their purchase set:

 ```sql